KTDownes/CryoET/Crick Reconstruction Pipeline.md

 ```
 This will output mdoc files called test_mdocs.
 Move these to a directory called mdocs.

+### Removing bad tilts
+Now this pipeline is a bit like a "choose your own adventure" game...
+#### Removing bad tilts manually
 If you want to manually edit your tilts you can use the following script...

 In this directory create the following python file - clean_mdoc.py.